ksu-cs-textbooks/cis526/content/01-web-app-foundations/05-responsive-web-design.md

 weight: 50
 date: 2018-08-24T10:53:26-05:00
 ---
 Modern websites are displayed on a wide variety of devices, with screen sizes from 640x480 pixels (VGA resolution) to 3840x2160 pixels (4K resolution).
 It should be obvious therefore that one-size-fits-all approach to laying out web applications does not work well.
-Instead, the current best practice is a technqiue known as [Responsive Design](https://en.wikipedia.org/wiki/Responsive_web_design).
+Instead, the current best practice is a technique known as [Responsive Web Design](https://en.wikipedia.org/wiki/Responsive_web_design).
 When using this strategy your web app should automatically adjusts the layout of the page based on how large the device screen it is rendered on.

 ## Media Queries